JereKuusela/valheim-dev/publish/README.md

 - Automatic debug mode (default `false`, key: `auto_debugmode`): Automatically turns debug mode on/off when devcommands are enabled or disabled.
 - Automatic devcommands (default `true`, key: `auto_devcommands`): Automatically tries to enable devcommands when joining servers.
 - Automatic fly mode (default `false`, key: `auto_fly`): Automatically turns fly mode on/off when devcommands are enabled or disabled.
-Requires automatic debug mode.
 - Automatic ghost mode (default `false`, key: `auto_ghost`): Automatically turns ghost mode on/off when devcommands are enabled or disabled.
 - Automatic god mode (default `false`, key: `auto_god`): Automatically turns god mode on/off when devcommands are enabled or disabled.
 - Automatic no cost mode (default `false`, key: `auto_nocost`): Automatically turns no cost mode on/off when devcommands are enabled or disabled.
-Requires automatic debug mode.
 - Disable random events (default `false`, key: `disable_events`): Prevents random events from happening (server side setting).
 - Invisible to players with ghost mode (default `false`, key: `ghost_invibisility`): Invisible to other players with ghost mode.
 - No creature drops (default `false`, key: `no_drops`): Prevents creatures from dropping loot, can be useful if people accidentally spawn very high star creatures.
 Only works when as the zone owner.